 Smalltalk: If there was ever a language I wish I’d gotten to know better, it’s Smalltalk.
 I’ve dabbled with it, but (as with Haskell) didn’t get into it enough to really wrap my head around the paradigm.

 One thing I did take from Smalltalk culture is a view of code as a living thing that evolves.
 The Smalltalk way of making small tweaks to improve your tools is exactly how I operate.

 SQL (and ODBC): It’s an open question: Have I written more SQL queries or for-next loops in my career?
 I think it’s a close contest.

-Unix shells (sh, ksh, csh) plus awk and sed:
+Unix shells (sh, ksh, csh, bash) plus awk, ed, and sed: